ervandew/eclim/doc/content/eclimd.rst

      nailgun.server.port=9092

      $ eclimd -f ~/.eclimrc1
-     $ eclimd -f ~/.eclimrc2
+     $ eclimd --file ~/.eclimrc2

    .. note::

-     The -f argument is not supported by eclipse so the above option is only available when using a headless eclimd instance.
+     The -f/--file argument is not supported by eclipse so the above option is only available when using a headless eclimd instance.

 3. Windows Users: Create Windows shortcuts: